b02860de585071a2/dbus-broker/Reliability.md

 ## Resource exhaustion

-The amount of resources for message queuing is limited, and in case the necessary resources for queueing a message is not available, this is dealt with as follows:
+The amount of resources for message queuing is (limited)[Accounting], and in case the necessary resources for queuing a message is not available, this is dealt with as follows:

 ### Method calls